Cldwlkn13/balloonatics/README.md

     - When I click on an item
     - Then I am redirected to a page with more details regarding that item.

-##### US105 I want to view the total in my shopping bag at any time, so that I can keep track of the total of the items I have added
+##### US105 I want to be able to view the total in my shopping bag at any time, so that I can keep track of the total of the items I have added
     - Given I have added items to the shopping cart
     - Whenever I am present on the site
     - Then I can view the total in my shopping cart